holozeros/minimal-linux-desktop/Building stub kernel.md

 # Stub kernel
 Stub kernels boot with UEFI should be built in a host environment with a complete build environment.
-Since UEFI has different specifications depending on the motherboard, kernels built in the minimum Chroot environment may not boot well.
 ```
 su - lfs